ybkuroki/selenium-e2e-sample/README.md

 ## Links
 The following is links to access a website of each container.
-The IP address of Docker Engine is `localhost`.
+Assume the IP address of Docker Engine is `localhost`.

 - Selenium Hub
     - [http://localhost:4444/grid/console](http://localhost:4444/grid/console)